Bryantseng0619/idea_generator/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [Apache 2.0 License](LICENSE).

 ## 🙏 Acknowledgments